-- Views from segments of travel routes near highly sensitive use areas of interest serving as a secondary access route to those areas. - Views from highways or roads locally designated as scenic routes and of importance only to the local population, or informally designated as such in literature, road maps and road atlases. - Views from a major aggregation of rural residences and the proximate stretch of the roadway serving as their primary access route (within one mile of the homes). - Views of, and from, undesignated but protected or popularly used or appreciated areas of aesthetic, recreational, cultural, or scientific significance at the local, county, or state level. - Views from segments of travel routes, such as roads, trails, bicycle paths, and equestrian trails, that are near, and are the primary access to, protected or popularly used undesignated areas important for their aesthetic, recreational, cultural, or scientific interest, and which lead directly to them. - Views of and from religious facilities and cemeteries.
+- Views from segments of travel routes near highly sensitive use areas of interest serving as a secondary access route to those areas. - Views from highways or roads locally designated as scenic routes and of importance only to the local population, or informally designated as such in literature, road maps and road atlases. - Views from rural residential areas (groups of four or more homes) and segments of roads near them that serve as their primary access route. - Views of, and from, undesignated but protected or popularly used or appreciated areas of aesthetic, recreational, cultural, or scientific significance at the local, county, or state level. - Views from segments of travel routes, such as roads, trails, bicycle paths, and equestrian trails, that are near, and are the primary access to, protected or popularly used undesignated areas important for their aesthetic, recreational, cultural, or scientific interest, and which lead directly to them. - Views of and from religious facilities and cemeteries.